Tusharadapa/Tusharadapa/README.md

 - 👋 Hi, I’m @Tusharadapa
-- 👀 I’m interested in HTML, CSS, Phython, C and Verilog.
+- 👀 I’m interested in SQL, Python, JavaScript, HTML, and CSS.
-- 🌱 I’m currently learning to become a front-end web developer!
+- 🌱 I’m currently learning to become a software engineer.
-- 💞️ I’m looking to collaborate on projects to build up my skills!
+- 💞️ I want to collaborate on projects to build my skills!
-- 📫 How to reach me adapatushar@gmail.com
+- 📫 How to reach me: tusharreddya@gmail.com

 <!---
 Tusharadapa/Tusharadapa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.